tssp/protoc-gen-uml/README.md

 ## Versions

 The plugin is developed and tested with PB version 3 and requires Scala 2.11 and Java 8.
-Currently it is not in a state which is releasable.
+Currently it is not in a state which is releasable - exhaustive tests of more protos are required.

 ## Type Transformation